stevedonovan/gentle-intro/src/pain-points.md

 let parts: Vec<_> = s.split(',').collect();
 ```

 This is a bit clumsy if you are in a hurry to get a vector.
-But it's great
+But
-if you want to do operations on the parts _without_ allocating a vector!
+you can do operations on the parts _without_ allocating a vector!
 For instance, length of largest string in the split?

 ```rust